Srile/wle-keyboard/README.md

     - textSize: Size of the text on the keys.
     - clickMaterial: Material that gets displayed for a short duration when a key is pressed.
   - Create a child object of the keyboard component, we can call it Collider.
-  - Add a `collision` component to the Collider object, set the collider to `box`, set it's extents so, that is covers the whole keyboard on the x and y axes (default: `[2.050, 1.0, 0.01]`) and set the group to any one you like.
+  - Add a `collision` component to the Collider object, set the collider to `box`, set its extents so, that is covers the whole keyboard on the x and y axes (default: `[2.050, 1.0, 0.01]`) and set the group to any one you like.
 I use group `4`, we will use need this later.
   - Add a `cursor-target` component to the Collider object.
   - (Optional) Add a `mesh` component to the Collider object, set it to `PrimitivePlane` and scale it accordingly.
 This can be used as a background.
   - Add a cursor component to your Camera object (object with `view component`), set the collisionGroup to the group you picked for the collision (`4` for me), set handedness to `input component` and rayCastMode to `collision`.
 This will enable clicking on 2D.